 Realize Portfolio Vision Through Epics

-Many vision changes will require large initiatives (Epics) to achieve the future state.
+Many vision changes will require large portfolio initiatives to achieve the future state.
 Business epics directly deliver business value, while Enabler epics advance the architectural runway to support upcoming business or technical needs.
-Since epics often have lots of uncertainty, it’s good practice to use the SAFe Lean Startup Cycle for their implementation.
+Since epics often have lots of uncertainty, it’s good practice to use the SAFe Lean Startup Cycle (described in Epics) for their implementation.

-Understanding the epics’ forecasted costs and gaining a high-level view of when the potential new value can be delivered is essential for comparing investments (see the portfolio roadmap described earlier).
-This forecast includes the Minimum Viable Product (MVP), proving or disproving the epic’s hypothesis, and implementation if LPM makes a persevere decision.
+Understanding the epics’ forecasted costs and gaining a high-level view of when the potential new value can be delivered is essential for comparing investments.
+This forecast includes the MVP, proving or disproving the epic’s hypothesis and implementation if a persevere decision is made.
 Sometimes overlooked, contractors and Suppliers should be part of the cost equation.

 Establish Lean Budgets and Guardrails